 .
 Unless the context requires otherwise:    (a) the gender (or lack of gender) of all words used in this Agreement includes the masculine, feminine, and neuter; (b) references to Articles and Sections refer to Articles and Sections of this Agreement; (c) references to an Exhibit refer to the Exhibit attached to this Agreement, which is made a part hereof for all purposes; (d) references to Laws refer to such Laws as they may be amended from time to time, and references to particular provisions of a Law include any corresponding provisions of any succeeding Law; (e) references to agreements and documents shall be construed as references to such agreements and documents as amended, varied or supplemented from time to time; and (f) references to money refer to legal currency of the United States of America.

 .
 The Company was formed as a Delaware limited liability company by the filing of the Delaware Certificate, as of the Formation Date.
 Enron Communications and G-Future hereby continue the Company, pursuant to the terms and conditions of this Agreement.
+The Agreement amends and restates in its entirety and supersedes the Original Agreement which shall have no further force or effect.

 .
 The name of the Company shall be “G-Present, L.L.C.” and all Company business must be conducted in that name or such other names that comply with Law as the Class A Member may select.